Sharing your personal information

 How we collect your information

 You will give us most of the information we hold.
-But the Crisis staff you work with – for example, your progression coach – may also add information about you to our databases.
+But the Crisis staff you work with – for example, your Lead Worker – may also add information about you to our databases.

-Organisations you have been involved with outside Crisis, such as a hostel provider, advice centre or local authority, could give us information about you too.
-This information will only be shared with your consent and agreement, unless the information is shared to keep you or someone else safe from possible harm.
+Organisations you have been involved with outside Crisis, such as another charity or hostel provider, advice centres, local authorities, or agencies within the criminal justice system e.g.probation services could give us information about you too.
+This information will only be shared by them with your consent and agreement, unless the information is shared to keep you or someone else safe from possible harm, or the agency has a statutory duty to share.

 The type of information we keep about you